randy408/libspng/docs/decode.md

 ```

 Decodes the PNG file and writes the image to `out`,
-the image is converted from any PNG format to the destination format `fmt`.
+the image is converted from the PNG format to the destination format `fmt`.

 Interlaced images are deinterlaced, 16-bit images are converted to host-endian.